 This year the Cookie House is open for public to celebrate their 12th year stay in Beijing.
 The Rose Manor will be ready for more artists of different mediums to apply in residency.

 “When you’re on the premises, it really feels like a whole world unto itself,” explains artist Han Qing who are a painter as well as a guitar player joining the Rural Mix exhibition for twice.
 “It’s a really special place that’s conducive to working, not only because of its location and the resources it provides, but also because of how it’s run: as an inclusive environment where artists get together; where they share a curiosity about art, the world, and each other.”

-In the summer of 2007, Louis K Wang launched his new project for sustainability after working for conventional universities.
+In the summer of 2007, Louis K Wang launched his new project for sustainability after working for conventional colleges.
 He envisioned a convergency where his peers could escape the metropolis and embrace a way of life more connected to the earth.
-Rose Manor the current location of the Cookie House became the serene environment where he and his family could create and converse away from a stresses that, in his view, were byproducts of urban life and industry.
+Rose Manor the current location of the Cookie House became the serene environment where he and his family could create and converse away from a stresses that, in his view, were byproducts of urban life and industrialization.
 He believed that the spirituality essential for artistic creation had been stamped out by materialism.
 But that it could be rekindled by a return to nature and art working.
 So, on a property he and Nanabee purchased in Beijing, they organized Rural Mix Project、the Winter Garden 、the Cookie House and upcoming Taosidency as artist commune and educational center.

 from the first year, since they first time invited their friends 、artist and students to the compound, Louis K Wang and Nanabee hasn’t changed much .
 This place remains a friendly environment that the couple set up to public.
 It is said the value of arts would be up especially in the AI generation.
 The creativity of life is a fundamental survival key to humanity.
 Through art working, people will also find the value of existence and connection to the world.